trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 }
 ```

-The response is the pdf file with mime type application/pdf.
+The response is the pdf file as Base64 with mime type application/pdf.

 ### LodgementCertificate